skhandel826/Mini-Project/README.md

-This is a basic calculator web application built using HTML, CSS, and JavaScript.
+1.This is a basic calculator web application built using HTML, CSS, and JavaScript.
 It's a mini project developed as part of my web development learning journey to build a strong foundation and gain hands-on experience with front-end technologies.

 🚀 Features:
 Basic arithmetic operations: Addition (+), Subtraction (-), Multiplication (×), Division (÷)